tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/Web端直传实践_intl.md

 ## Introduction
-This document describes how to directly transfer files to a COS bucket on a web page (Web end) using simple code without relying on SDK.
+This document describes how to directly upload files to a COS bucket from the web with simple codes and without using SDK.
 >!
 This document is based on XML APIs.

 ## Procedure